nilesh-jy03/Azure-Synapse-Analytics-and-AI-microsoft/Hands-on lab/HOL step-by step - Azure Synapse Analytics and AI.md

 25. Once published, expand the **Add trigger** item on the pipeline designer toolbar, and select **Trigger now**.
 In the **Pipeline run** blade, select **OK** to proceed with the latest published configuration.
 You will see notification toast windows indicating the pipeline is running and when it has completed.

     > &#x1F534; **Note**: This pipeline is processing 667,049,970 rows of 2018 and 2019 sales data.
 Please proceed to the next task!
 When the pipeline completes, you will see a notification in Azure Synapse Analytics studio.
-At that time you can verify your data if you choose (step 29 in this exercise).
+At that time, you can verify your data if you choose (step 29 in this exercise).

 26. View the status of the pipeline run by locating the **ASAMCW - Exercise 2 - Copy Sale Data** pipeline in the Integrate blade.
-Expand the actions menu, and select the **Monitor** item.
+Expand the actions menu and select the **Monitor** item.

     ![In the Integrate blade, the Action menu is displayed with the Monitor item selected on the ASAMCW - Exercise 2 - Copy Sale Data pipeline.](media/orchestrate_pipeline_monitor_copysaledata.png "Monitoring a pipeline")